BrunoWallner/audioviz/README.md

 * configuration that can be modified at runtime
 * configurable amount of 'bars'
 * configurable refresh rate
+* eq that allows you to manually distribute frequency ranges
 * configurable FFT resolution
 * very simple "interface"
 * multithreaded event based approach